KPLX: HD Radio

 KPLX broadcasts using HD Radio, and simulcasts sister station WBAP on the station's HD2 channel.
 Previously, the HD2 channel carried a Top 40 format as "Vibe 99-5."

 Airstaff

-The current weekday lineup: Brian Moote and Tara host "Wake Up with The Wolf", Smokey Rivers is heard in middays, Bill Bowen in the evening and "Later with Lia" is heard overnight.
+The current weekday lineup: Ryan Fox and Tara Ward host "Wake Up with The Wolf", Smokey Rivers is heard in middays, Jason Pullman in the afternoon and Vicki Ochoa at night.